 If you hear an exciting opinion, don’t hesitate to respond to it.
 Voice your own thoughts about what the person just said.
 Explain things that others may not understand.
 Ask more questions based on the opinions you hear.
 Generally, try to be as open to discussions as possible, but remember that you are still the one hosting the event.

 Last but not least, focus on creating experiences.
 Your attendees need to continue thinking about the event long after it has ended.
 They need to think about the things you discussed and the things you did together.
 That’s how you can leave a lasting impact on your audience and encourage the participants to come back to you in the future if you are planning to host another webinar, conference, or online course.

 To create lasting experiences, you need to show something unusual.
 On the one hand, this will be interesting for you to organize and execute.
 And on the other hand, it will be interesting for your audience, so it will be something the attendees will remember afterwards.
 For example, you can offer an interesting perspective on a widely discussed subject, present the topic in a new format, and so on.
 Just try to find a way to make the experience memorable.

 In our day and age, when society is moving very quickly, everything is always changing, and the Internet is forcing us to keep up with everything.
 Experiences are some of the most valuable things we can own.
 That’s why many people are seeking ways to get such experiences.
 If you know this, you could be the one who can create such experiences and provide eager attendees with what they are looking for.

 Lillie Jenkins is a creative copywriter and content writer.
 She has worked as a copywriter since school, so her writing skills are well-honed.
-She works as a copywriter at the popular writing center TrustMyPaper and as a proofreader at the custom writing company BestEssaysEducation.
-She writes publications in such fields as marketing, business, education, and personal life.
-More than writing Lillie loves to travel and read professional literature.
+She works as a copywriter at the popular writing centre TrustMyPaper and as a proofreader at the custom writing company BestEssaysEducation.
+She writes publications in marketing, business, education, and personal life.
+More than writing, Lillie loves to travel and read professional literature.